Seeing the Northern Lights in Lapland is a dream shared by many. The chance of capturing them on your camera makes the hunt even more exciting!

 In practice, bigger isn’t always better.
 The super- expensive medium format digital cameras with huge sensors will struggle in low light, as their sensors are primarily built for different purposes.
 Recent camera models with smaller APS or 4/3 sized sensors perform reasonably well in low light too, and might make a more convenient and affordable setup.
 Still, for absolute image quality in low light scenes, full frame is the way to go.

-Remember to load your camera batteries before any aurora mission and keep some extra batteries in the warmth of your pocket.
+Remember to load your camera batteries before any aurora hunt and keep some extra batteries in the warmth of your pocket.
+It can get cold during a midnight stroll about Lapland.

 Pack wide lenses to capture plenty of the action